Hotel Web Design is one of the most interesting niches to explore when it comes to front-end development, UX/UI, and graphic design.

 - Best Feature: 360-degree view app, and weather widget

 Have you ever taken a look at a potential accommodation option, only wishing you could step into the screen and take a look around?
 Well, thanks to the creation of 360-degree photography, this hotel website offers exactly that.
-Around the centre of the menu bar, sits a “360” icon, which allows you to explore the whole premises, looking around and exploring things as if you’re really there.
+Around the center of the menu bar, sits a “360” icon, which allows you to explore the whole premises, looking around and exploring things as if you’re really there.

 This a quite a cool feature, and while it might not be the make-or-break in terms of securing a booking, it certainly shows guests that they have an impressive sense of creativity and attention to detail.
 Combined with the live weather report listed alongside it on the menu, these features create a feeling of transparency – that the Waldorf Astoria is not trying to show you ‘just one side’ of the location but allow you to see all of it for what it actually is.